-The Group's internal audit function is performed by the Internal Audit Department of the Group's holding company, Sharikat Kim Loong Sendirian Berhad ("Internal Auditors") which acts independently from the activities and operations of the Group till 31 January 2015.
-With effect from 1 February 2015, The Company has set up its own Internal Audit Department (Internal Auditors).
-The Internal Audit department acts independently from the activities and operations of the Group.
+The Group's internal audit function is performed by the Internal Audit Department of the Group's holding company, Sharikat Kim Loong Sendirian Berhad ("Internal Auditors") which acts independently from the activities and operations of the Group.
+With effect from I February 2015, the Company has set up its own Internal Audit Department ("Internal Auditors") which acts independently from the activities and operations of the Group.
 The internal audit team reports to the Group Head of Internal Audit and the Audit Committee.

-The main purpose of the Internal Auditors are:
+The main purposes of the Internal Auditors are:

-- To review effectiveness of the Group's systems of internal controls. - Assist in reviewing the adequacy, integrity and effectiveness of the Company's internal control system for the Board as well as to assist in drafting the Statement of Risk Management and Internal Control in the annual report; - Support the Audit Committee in evaluating the effectiveness of the existing internal control system, identify future requirements and co-develop a prioritized action plan to further enhance the internal control system; - Identify the key business processes within the Group and Company that internal audit should focus on; - Allocate necessary resources to selected areas of audit in order to provide management and the Audit Committee an effective and efficient level of internal audit coverage; and - Coordinate risk identification and risk management processes and activities.
+- To review effectiveness of the Group's systems of internal controls; - Assist in reviewing the adequacy, integrity and effectiveness of the Company's internal control system for the Board as well as to assist in drafting the Statement of Risk Management and Internal Control in the Annual Report; - Support the Audit Committee in evaluating the effectiveness of the existing internal control system, identify future requirements and co-develop a prioritized action plan to further enhance the internal control system; - Identify the key business processes within the Group and Company that Internal Audit should focus on; - Allocate necessary resources to selected areas of audit in order to provide management and the Audit Committee an effective and efficient level of internal audit coverage; and - Coordinate risk identification and risk management processes and activities.